DocVaughan/MCHE201---Intro-to-Eng-Design/MicroPython/pyboard digital input - mag swtich/README.md

 This simple script demonstrates read a digital input connected to pin X7.
 The internal pull-down resistor is used.
 In the hardware configuration shown below, this script is used to read the status of a magnetic switch, like those used in home alarm systems.
-The script has been tested with switches from:
+The script has been tested with the switches listed below:

 * [SparkFun](https://www.sparkfun.com/products/13247)
 * [McMaster Option 1](https://www.mcmaster.com/#8039a14)